Food, Jordan, Middle Eastern Food

 9. Shawarma Wrap

-Shawarma Wrap is yet another middle eastern cuisine that is so delicious that it has been adopted all over the world.
+Shawarma Wrap is yet another Middle Eastern cuisine that is so delicious that it has been adopted all over the world.
 Shawarma is made by stacking slices of meat and fat onto a vertical spit, which will rotate and grill the meat for long hours – sometimes even an entire day.
-Once it is ready, the meat is shaved off with a large knife and collected at the bottom of the spit, before being made into a delicious wrap with onion, fresh vegetable, and Tahini sauce.
+Once it is ready, the meat is shaved off with a large knife and collected at the bottom of the spit, before being made into a delicious wrap with onion, fresh vegetables, and Tahini sauce.

 Shaving meat off the vertical spit for Shawarma wrap